chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 <!--
 Who can give me an example of what this container can actually do, say if a remote code exploit is found, or your code is bad?

+--- ONLINE ---
+Looking at this pod, can anyone give me an example of what this container can actually do, say if a remote code exploit is found, or your code is bad?
+If you can get ahead of me and leave a comment in the comments.

 -->

 ---